elysiajs/documentation/docs/plugins/html.md

     .listen(3000)
 ```

-This plugin will automatically add `Content-Type: text/html; charset=utf8` header to the response, add `<!doctype html>` and convert it into a Response object.
+This plugin will automatically add `Content-Type: text/html; charset=utf8` header to the response, add `<!doctype html>`, and convert it into a Response object.

 ## JSX
-Elysia HTML is based on [@kitajs/html](https://github.com/kitajs/html) allowing us to define JSX to string in compile time to archive high performance.
+Elysia HTML is based on [@kitajs/html](https://github.com/kitajs/html) allowing us to define JSX to string in compile time to achieve high performance.

-Name your file that need to use JSX to ends with affix **"x"**:
+Name your file that needs to use JSX to end with affix **"x"**:
 - .js -> .jsx
 - .ts -> .tsx

-To register TypeScript type, please appends the following to **tsconfig.json**:
+To register the TypeScript type, please append the following to **tsconfig.json**:
 ```jsonc
 // tsconfig.json
 {